Thin subgroups isomorphic to Gromov--Piatetski-Shapiro lattices: Abstract

 \section{Abstract}

-In this paper we produce many examples of thin subgroups of special linear groups that are isomorphic to the fundamental groups of non-arithmetic hyperbolic manifolds.
-Specifically, we show that the non-arithmetic lattices in $\SO(n,1,\R)$ constructed by Gromov and Piateski-Shapiro can be embedded into $\SL(n+1,\R)$ so that their images are thin subgroups.
+In this paper we produce many examples of thin subgroups of special linear groups that are isomorphic to the fundamental group non-arithmetic hyperbolic manifolds.
+Specifically, we show that the non-arithmetic lattices in $\SO(n,1,\R)$ constructed by Gromov and Piatetski-Shapiro can be embedded into $\SL(n+1,\R)$ so that their images are thin subgroups.